SymfonyCasts/symfony-ux/sfcasts/stimulus/transition-classes.md

 # CSS Transition Classes

-Coming soon...
+Right now, the search preview results are hiding and showing correctly... but there are *no* CSS transitions yet.
+Why not?

+Adding the *transition* is... actually up to us!
+By defining it in CSS.

+## Adding the Transition Classes

-back.
-So that's great book.
-Where does the transition come from?
-That's up to us to add and CSS Go back to assets styles at CSS, and I'll go to the bottom at the bottom.
-I'm going to paste in three CSS classes.
+Go back to `assets/styles/app.css`, and head to the bottom.
+I'm going to paste in three new CSS rules.

-This 2000 milliseconds here is probably too slope, but it will make it easy for us to see how the feature works.
-Before we talk about what's going on here.
-It should already work.
-Whoever want to do a fourth refresh just to be sure and type beautiful.
+This 2000 milliseconds here is probably too slow... but it will make it easy to see how the feature works.

-It faded in.
-And when I click off, it fades out.
-This deserves some explanation.
+Before we talk about what's going on here... it should already work!
+Move over a refresh the page.
+Type and... beautiful!
+It faded in!
+When I click off, it fades out!
+Amazing!

+## The Class Lifecycle of Showing an Element

+This... deserves some explanation.
+Back in the controller, we defined six classes that `useTransition` should use.
+The option keys come from `useTransition` but I *totally* made up thee class names on the right.
+But, they make sense: since we're going to make a "fade" transition, each option starts with `fade` and then matches the option it relates to.

+*Anyways*, move back to the CSS file where we define the style for these classes.
-First back in the controller, we defined it.
-Six classes that use transition should use.
-I totally made up these names over here.
-They have obvious names like interactive corresponds to interactive.
-And since this transition is going to be a fade in, fade out, I called it fate, but these class names could be anything, but they correspond to what we did in our CSS file.
-So here's the magic.
-When we call this.enter, use transition immediately adds the fade, enter active class.
-That doesn't cause a transition, but it establishes that if the opacity changes, we want it to happen slowly.
+Here's the magic.
+When we call `this.enter()`, `useTransition` immediately adds the `fade-enter-active` class.
+That doesn't cause a transition, but it establishes that, if the opacity changes, we *want* it to happen over 2000 milliseconds.

-Over 2000 milliseconds, one frame later, it adds another class fade enter from and it removes the D dash non-class.
-This shows the element, but within opacity set to zero one frame, after that it removes fade enter from, but adds, fade, enter to the results your browser starts transitioning, you know, pasty from zero to one.
-What happens next?
-Use transition is smart.
-It detects that a transition is currently happening and will take 2000 milliseconds.
-So it waits.
-Yup.
+*One* frame later, it adds *another* class - `fade-enter-from` *and* it removes the `d-none` class.
+The result is that the element is now "shown"... but with an opacity set to 0.
+One frame after that, it removes `.fade-enter-from` but adds `fade-enter-to`.
+Thanks to this, our browser starts transitioning the opacity from 0 to 1!
+Awesome!

+So.. what happens next? `useTransition` is smart.
+It *detects* that a transition is currently happening and will take 2000 milliseconds.
+So, it waits.
+Yup!
 It literally waits for two seconds for the transition to finish.
-Then it removes both.
-Fade enter two and fade enter active because it's work is done.
-The element is now fully visible.
+And *then* it removes both `fade-enter-to` and `fade-enter-active` because its work is done.
 The element faded in and is now fully visible.

-Isn't that amazing stimulus used.
-Didn't invent this idea.
-You'll see it in other libraries like view, but it is handy
+Isn't that amazing? `stimulus-use` didn't invent this idea - you'll see it in other libraries like Vue, but it is *so* handy.

-In
+## The Class Lifecycle of Hiding an Element

-Our controller.
-When we call this.leave to hide the element, the process happens in reverse.
-First fade leave active is added to the element which establishes that we want a 2000 millisecond transition on a pasty.
-Next it adds fade leave from,
+In or controller, when we call `this.leave()` to hide the element, the process happens in reverse.
+First, `fade-leave-active` is added to the element, which establishes that we *want* a 2000 millisecond transition on `opacity`.
+Next it, adds `fade-leave-from`, which makes sure that the opacity is definitely set to `one`, which it already was.
+One frame later, it *removes* `fade-leave-from` and replaces it with `fade-leave-to` The result is that the element starts a 2 second opacity transition from `one` to 0.
+Two seconds later, after the transition has finished, `useTransition` adds the `d-none` class and removes both `fade-leave-to` and `fade-leave-active`, since they're not needed anymore.

-Um,

-Which makes sure that the opacity is definitely set to one, which it already was.
-Anyways.
-One frame later, it removes fade lead from and replaces it with fade.
-Leave to The results.
-The transit, the opacity transitions from one to zero over two seconds.
-After the transition has finished use transient use transition adds the D dash non-class and removes both failed leave too.
-And fade leave active since they're not needed anymore.

-Phew.
-Learning how this works is pretty cool,
+Phew!
+Learning how this works is pretty cool.
 But the result is even better.
-And in your day to day use, it's really simple.
-Now that we have these three CSS classes defined, we could reuse this exact use transition in other controllers, in any other controller to add, fade in and fade out functionality to it.
-Next there's one last thing I want to talk about stimulus is used by a lot of people, including the Ruby on rails world.
-And so it turns out that there are a bunch of pre-made stimulus controllers that you can download and use directly in your app.
-Yay.
-Let's install one and learn how to register it with our stimulus instance.
+And in your day-to-day use, it's really simple.
+Now that we have these three CSS classes defined, we could reuse this exact `useTransition` in any other controller to add, fade in and fade out functionality to it.
+Heck, you could even create a re-usable JavaScript module that sets up the behavior and these options automatically for you.

+Next: there's one last thing I want to talk about.
+Stimulus is used by a lot of people, including the Ruby on Rails world.
+And so, it turns out that there are a bunch of pre-made Stimulus controllers that you can download and use directly in your app!
+Yay!
+Let's install one and learn how to register it with our Stimulus application.